timescale/docs/use-timescale/troubleshoot-timescaledb.md

 or via [slack][], providing the EXPLAIN output of a query is immensely helpful.

-### View logs in Docker

-If you have TimescaleDB installed in a Docker container, you can view your logs using Docker, instead of looking in `/var/lib/logs` or `/var/logs`.
-For more information, see the [Docker documentation on logs][docker-logs].

 ## Dump TimescaleDB meta data

 To help when asking for support and reporting bugs,